Munkoyo: Production

-Production of Munkoyo is usually done in rural villages, and is produced from corn specifically Rhynchosia venulosa known as Munkoyo.
-Many individuals in Zambia rely on the production of Munkoyo for employment.
-Fermentation of Munkoyo is primarily from Lactic Acid Bacteria.
+Production of munkoyo is usually done in rural villages, and is produced from cereal, specifically Rhynchosia venulosa.
+Many individuals in Zambia rely on the production of munkoyo for employment.
+Fermentation of munkoyo is primarily from lactic acid bacteria.

 Taste

-The taste of Munkoyo is slightly sweet with high amounts of starch with a pH of 3.3.
+The taste of munkoyo is slightly sweet, with high amounts of starch and a pH of 3.3.

 Health incidents

 While collecting munkoyo roots, some root harvesters also remove poisonous roots.
 This has caused several incidents of dozens of people being hospitalized.
 One such incident happened in Solwezi District, hospitalizing 17 and killing 2, and another incident near Kitwe which hospitalized 98.